 Why do teens need more sleep?
 Their bodies and brains are still developing, and sleep provides an essential revitalization of all the bodily systems.

 Effects of Sleep Deprivation on the Teenage Brain

 Lack of rest has a negative impact on the functioning of the emotional regulation circuit of the brain.
 In studies conducted by Matthew T. Feldner, a professor of psychology at the University of Arkansas, people who lost a night of sleep responded with more emotion to stressors presented in the lab.

 One study examined how teenagers reacted during the day when they hadn’t gotten enough sleep.
 Sleep-deprived teens found stressful situations much more threatening than the more mature study participants.

 Furthermore, researchers have found that sleep-deprived teens feel more depressed and anxious.
 In a study of nearly 28,000 high school students, each hour of lost rest was associated with a 38 percent increase in the risk of feeling sad or hopeless, and a 58 percent increase in suicide attempts.
 Another study found that high school seniors were three times more likely to have depression symptoms if they had excessive daytime sleepiness.

 Sleep-Deprived Teens, Substance Abuse, and Risky Behavior

-Not getting enough sleep can increase teens’ likelihood of using drugs and alcohol.
+Another reason why sleep is important for teens is because sleep deprivation can increase their likelihood of using drugs and alcohol.
 A study published in the Journal of Youth and Adolescence indicates that the disruption of the natural sleep cycle can significantly increase the risk of substance use, by interfering with brain functions that regulate the experience of reward, emotions, and impulsivity.

 Here are some ways for sleep-deprived teens to sleep better and longer.